LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-W01D1-Validation.md

 - Announcements

-- We will cover the "left over" topic from fall term, input validation.
+- This week, we will cover the "left over" topic from fall term, input validation.

 ------